karajas/core-setup/Documentation/building/windows-instructions.md

 For Visual Studio 2015:
 * To debug managed code, ensure you have installed at least [Visual Studio 2015 Update 3](https://www.visualstudio.com/en-us/news/releasenotes/vs2015-update3-vs).
 * Make sure that you install "VC++ Tools".
 By default, they will not be installed.
-* To build for Arm32, Make sure that you have the Windows SDK for Windows 10 installed (or selected to be installed as part of VS installation).
-To explicitly install Windows SDK, download it from here: [Windows SDK for Windows 10](https://developer.microsoft.com/en-us/windows/downloads)

 Visual Studio Express is not supported.

+## Windows SDK

+Make sure that you have the Windows SDK for Windows 10 installed (or selected to be installed as part of VS installation).
+Windows SDK is required to build UWPShim (the host for launching UWP apps on CoreCLR).

+To explicitly install Windows SDK, download it from here: [Windows SDK for Windows 10](https://developer.microsoft.com/en-us/windows/downloads/windows-10-sdk) ([Archives](https://developer.microsoft.com/en-us/windows/downloads/sdk-archive))

 ## CMake